 The AHRC Culture and the Mind project is a major five-year interdisciplinary research project based in the Philosophy Department at the University of Sheffield.
 The project is funded primarily through a major research grant of £538,000 from the UK Arts and Humanities Research Council (to the project director, Stephen Laurence).

-The AHRC Culture and the Mind Project will be organized around three subprojects.
+The AHRC Culture and the Mind Project is organized around three subprojects.

 - Folk Psychology & Folk Epistemics (2006-2009)